tkohli/100-days-of-code/README.md

 ## Day 2 - 27/01/2021
 Concepts of memory allocation, learned a couple of new concept was a good choice learning this concept.
 DS is taking longer than expected as well as I was pretty busy.
 ## Day 3 - 28/01/2021
-Working on time and space complexity, I belive DS will take this week, I will try to finish it asap then start working on Algorithms.
+Working on time and space complexity, and Logs I belive DS will take this week, I will try to finish it asap then start working on Algorithms.